Sorry, you need to enable JavaScript to visit this website.

 Register the child's birth in the population register

-The new child must be registered at the population register before the child turns one month old.
-With good reason, the registration period can be extended to two months.
+The birth of a child must be registered within the first month of the child's life on the portal rahvastikuregister.ee.
+For a valid reason, the deadline for birth registration can be extended to two months.

 iseteenindus